Dragon Shrine

 The curse is one with life.
 There is no one who can extinguish it.
 The one who takes on it all, the one called King, appearing… That is the sole path.
 Otherwise, this land will swallow you.
 Without a shred of mercy.

 Onward, one clad in the curse.
-For there is no other path or the like.
+For there is no other path.

 This castle is already a place shut away.
 However, the way you should proceed is beyond here, without a doubt.
 And then, an end to your journey… and mine.